 - Clicks: The estimated number of organic clicks per month for the keyword.

 - Search Volume: The keyword’s search volume.

 - Competition: The intensity of competition (difficulty) of ranking for this keyword, on a scale between 0 and 100 (calculated by SISTRIX through various measures).

 - Intent: The type of search intent which is predominant for that keyword.

 - CPC: average click price that you would pay on Google Ads, if you’d like to get a paid click for this keyword.
 It’s an average value, so it could vary.

-- Snippet preview, keyword history and SERPs: these three buttons located at the end of every row will help you get more data for the corresponding keyword.
-The first one is a preview of the result in the Google’s SERPs, including Title and Snippet.
+- Keyword history and SERPs: these two buttons located at the end of every row will help you get more data for the corresponding keyword.
+The first one will show you more details about the query (search volume, competition level, CPC), including its search intent and the SERPs preview.
 The second button is a link to the ranking history of the domain for the keyword.
-Finally, the third button is a link to the SERPs table inside the Toolbox.

 Click on the different column headers to sort the table according to that specific KPI.